 Grant PUD is required to maintain the adult fish-counting equipment at both developments to provide reliable fish count information and submit annual reports for inclusion in regional databases (T&C 1.2; NMFS 2008).
-The annual Fish Passage report for 2021 was submitted to the US Army Corps of Engineers in February 2022.
-The video fish-counting system configuration at each dam has digital video cameras in each fishway streaming data that is accessed by Grant

-County PUD staff for the purpose of playing video to enumerate adults and record fish species passing the Project.
+The annual Fish Passage report for 2022 was submitted to the US Army Corps of Engineers in February 2023.
+The video fish-counting system configuration at each dam has digital video cameras in each fishway streaming data that is accessed by Grant County PUD staff for the purpose of playing video to enumerate adults and record fish species passing the Project.
 At the end of each day, fish counts from Priest Rapids and Wanapum dams are posted to Grant PUD's web page Grant County PUD Fish Counts.
 The Project fish-counting season runs April 15 through November 15, annually.
+During 2022, substantial counting errors were documented in the Wanapum Dam fish counts and therefore, Grant PUD will not post 2022 fish counts on its external website.

 Grant PUD continues to investigate ways in which to improve fish counting accuracy and efficiency, particularly with equipment, system design, and staff recommendations.
-In particular, there is an ongoing investigation into the total adult counts at the Project.
+There is an ongoing investigation into the total adult counts at the Project.
 Grant PUD is looking to make improvements to the fish count program by more closely looking at passage within the fishways, reviewing ladder operations, replacing outdated equipment with more technologically advanced cameras, and implementing more robust fish count protocols (e.g., quality control measures).
 These changes reflect Grant Count PUD's goal to become more confident with adult fish counts.